 When you're drawing creatures, it's vital that they're believable.
 No matter how crazy your designs become, just remember that they must always be grounded in some way – usually through correct anatomy – if you want to keep your audience engaged.

-Here, I'll explain some tips I've learned about drawing believable creatures, and how you can make sure your fantasy creatures look as real as possible.
+Here, I'll explain some tips I've learned about drawing believable creatures (see more creature design tips here), and how you can make sure your fantasy creatures look as real as possible.
 For more advice on creating believable characters of all genres, see our post on top character design tips.
 Also, for advice on drawing humans, see our post on how to draw muscles.

 Click the icon in the top right of each image to enlarge it.